sharpvik/python-libs/README.md

 + *_or* --> returns 1 if either of two inputs were 1, otherwise returns 0;
 + *_xor* --> returns 1 if two inputs were different, otherwise returns 0;

-(Each of these methods work with inputs longer than one character, for example you can input 10010)
+(Each of these methods works with inputs longer than one character; for example, you can input 10010)

 ### mathL.py